EllaSoderberg/HireEllaSoderbergfortheSTEP/README.md

-# Simple job application site
+# Simple job application website
 My website to apply for the STEP

 ## Installation